ArchiveTeam/grab-site/README.md

 grab-site bugs and questions are welcome in [grab-site/issues](https://github.com/ludios/grab-site/issues).
 Please report security bugs as regular bugs.

-If a problem happens when running wpull without grab-site (use `grab-site URL --which-wpull-args-partial` to get wpull arguments), and it's reproducible with the latest version of wpull (not 1.2.3), please report it to [wpull/issues](https://github.com/chfoo/wpull/issues) instead.

 Terminal output in your bug report should be surrounded by triple backquotes, like this:

 <pre>